 Adjusted Net Earnings and Adjusted Earnings Per Share ("Adjusted EPS") are also used by the Company to measure total company performance.
-Adjusted Net Earnings is defined as U.S. GAAP net earnings from continuing operations excluding the impact of Special Items.
+Adjusted Net Earnings is defined as GAAP net earnings from continuing operations excluding the impact of Special Items.
 Adjusted EPS is defined as our Adjusted Net Earnings divided by the number of diluted shares outstanding.
-We believe that Adjusted Net Earnings and Adjusted EPS are useful measurements of Company performance, along with other U.S. GAAP and non-U.S. GAAP financial measures, because they incorporate non-cash items of depreciation and amortization, including share-based compensation, which impact the overall performance and net earnings of our business.
+We believe that Adjusted Net Earnings and Adjusted EPS are useful measurements of Company performance, along with other GAAP and non-GAAP financial measures, because they incorporate non-cash items of depreciation and amortization, including share-based compensation, which impact the overall performance and net earnings of our business.
 Additionally, Adjusted Net Earnings and Adjusted EPS reflect the impact of our Adjusted Tax Rate and interest expense on a net and per share basis.
-While the nature and amount of individual Special Items vary from period to period, we believe our calculation of Adjusted Net Earnings and Adjusted EPS is applied consistently to all periods and, in conjunction with other U.S. GAAP and non-U.S. GAAP financial measures, Adjusted Net Earnings and Adjusted EPS is applied consistently to all periods and, in conjunction with other U.S. GAAP and non-U.S. GAAP financial measures, Adjusted Net Earnings and Adjusted EPS provide a useful and consistent comparison of our Company's performance to other periods.
+While the nature and amount of individual Special Items vary from period to period, we believe our calculation of Adjusted Net Earnings and Adjusted EPS is applied consistently to all periods and, in conjunction with other U.S. GAAP and non-GAAP financial measures, Adjusted Net Earnings and Adjusted EPS provide a useful and consistent comparison of our Company's performance to other periods.

-The following table shows a reconciliation of U.S. GAAP Net earnings and Diluted earnings per share from continuing operations to non-U.S. GAAP Adjusted net earnings and Adjusted EPS from continuing operations.
+The following table shows a reconciliation of GAAP Net earnings and Diluted earnings per share from continuing operations to non-GAAP Adjusted net earnings and Adjusted EPS from continuing operations.

-Year Ended December 31, 2023 202 022 2021 (In millions, except per share data) E Net arnings oiluted EPS E Net arnings Ι Diluted EPS Е Net arnings Ι Diluted EPS U.S. GAAP Net earnings and diluted EPS from continuing operations \$ 339.3 \$ 2.34 \$ 491.3 \$ 3.33 \$ 491.2 \$ 3.22 Special Items (1) 122.0 0.84 113.7 0.77 49.6 0.33 Non-U.S. GAAP Adjusted net earnings and adjusted diluted EPS from continuing operations \$ 461.3 \$ 3.18 \$ 605.0 \$ 4.10 \$ 540.8 \$ 3.55 Weighted average number of common shares outstanding - Diluted 144.9 147.4 152.4
+Year Ended December 31, 2024 2023 2022 (In millions, except per share data) Net Earnings Diluted EPS Net Earnings Diluted EPS Net Earnings I Diluted EPS GAAP Net earnings and diluted EPS from continuing operations \$ 269.5 \$ 1.84 \$ 339.3 \$ 2.34 \$ 491.3 \$ 3.33 Special Items (1) 189.4 1.30 122.0 0.84 113.7 0.77 Non-GAAP Adjusted net earnings and adjusted diluted EPS from continuing operations \$ 458.9 \$ 3.14 \$ 461.3 \$ 3.18 \$ 605.0 \$ 4.10 Weighted average number of common shares outstanding - Diluted 146.0 144.9 147.4

-(1) Includes pre-tax Special Items, plus/less Tax Special Items and the tax impact of Special Items as seen in the following calculation of non-U.S. GAAP Adjusted income tax rate.
+Includes pre-tax Special Items, plus/less Tax Special Items and the tax impact of Special Items as seen in the following calculation of non-GAAP Adjusted income tax rate.